- Visit Maras Salt Pans and Incan ruins in the stunning Sacred Valley

 One of the main fascinations of Lima is the concentration of ancient history in the area; not only do the origins of the city pre-date the Spanish foundation of the city by several millennia, its museums are full of the artistic treasures of magnificent pre-Columbian civilizations that flourished throughout the coastal deserts of Peru.
 Begin to unravel this multifaceted history and discover the complex past of this fascinating city accompanied our specialist guide.
 Visit an ancient adobe pyramid right in the middle of the city, Huaca Huallamarca, which dates back to around 200 BC.
 Journey to the Larco Herrera Museum, where thousands of years of complex ancient history will be turned into an easy-to-understand story, for kids and adults alike.
 Continue on to the colonial area of Lima, featuring the Cathedral, the Convent of Santo Domingo, and the Main Square with its beautiful baroque style buildings.
 You will also have a chance to visit Casa Aliaga, reportedly the oldest home on the Continent and still family-owned after 17 generations.

-Explore the Sacred Valley with a trek between Chinchero and Huayllabamba.
+Alternatively, go on a trek through the Sacred Valley from Chinchero to Huayllabamba village.
 This short, downhill hike begins in Chinchero, a small Andean village with colonial buildings, original Inca streets and impressive Inca walls, and follows a stream until it eventually meets the Vilcanota River in the Sacred Valley.
 The trek follows an incredibly well-preserved Inca Trail to the small village of Huayllabamba and is perfect for families due to its relative ease.
-Along the way you will enjoy a box lunch with spectacular views of the Urubamba mountain range.
+A box lunch is included.
 The total trek is about 7-8 kilometres (4.3-5 miles), which is approximately three to four hours of hiking.

-This morning you will board the luxurious Hiram Bingham train - a must for those seeking the utmost level of luxury - to Aguas Calientes, at the foot of Machu Picchu.
+This morning you will board the luxurious Hiram Bingham train to Aguas Calientes, at the foot of Machu Picchu.
 Enjoy a gourmet brunch during the spectacular journey descending into the Sacred Valley and passing through lush landscapes and Andean villages.

 “Magnificence” is the only word to describe the scene as you gaze upon the ruins of Machu Picchu.
 The main destination on many travelers’ lists, the ‘lost city of the Incas’ is a man-made marvel that has become a symbol for the ingenuity and prosperity of one of the most expansive empires in Latin American history.
 Only a century ago were the incredible ruins uncovered; a two year-excavation led by Yale archaeologist Hiram Bingham and the National Geographic Society of Washington DC allowed Machu Picchu to gain the prominence that it deserves.
 Enjoy a 2-3 hour guided visit of Machu Picchu before spending the remainder of the afternoon exploring the ruins after the majority of visitors have left the site.